robmasocco/AOS-TAG/ideas.md

 ## LEVEL DATA STRUCTURE
 - Wait queue head (which embeds a spinlock).
-- Pointer to a preallocated 1 page-buffer (using kmalloc) (needed compromise between complexity and resource usage).
+- Pointer to a preallocated 1 page-buffer (using kmalloc).
 - size_t size of the message currently stored.
 - rwlock_t to access the buffer and the message size.
-- A byte used as condition value for the wait queue.
+- Single char/int used as atomic condition value for the wait queue.

 # MODULE PARAMETERS